Insight

 The Evolution of Patient Access

-The healthcare industry has significantly evolved since the inception of patient-centric care nearly four decades ago.
+The healthcare industry has undergone a significant transformation since the inception of patient-centric care.
 We’ve witnessed a steady shift from traditional, fee-for-service care models to more value-based care centered around the patient and their outcomes.
 This mindset has expanded in recent years with advances in digital health tools that empower patients with greater access to and control over their care.

 Traditional Patient Access Models

-Many still remember when patient access to healthcare was fundamentally different, relying heavily on physical presence, paper records, and manual processes.
-Patients typically scheduled appointments by calling or visiting their provider’s office in person.
-Others, particularly in rural areas, simply walked into clinics where appointments weren’t required.
+Originally, patient access relied heavily on physical presence, paper records, and manual processes.
 A patient’s access to care, and even their own information, was centered around the provider’s hours and processes.
-This pre-digital era created a siloed effect that often delayed care and claims processing because it was challenging to efficiently transfer patient records between providers and specialists.
-Access to specialists was also usually difficult, requiring long wait times and travel to larger cities or regional hospitals.
+This pre-digital era created a siloed effect that often delayed care and claims processing due to the difficulty of transferring patient records.

 Traditional Patient Access Model